data-gymnasia/courses/content/machine-learning/content.md

 ---
 > id: step-forwardprop-solution

-*Solution*.
-We store the sequence of values we obtain in an array called `{jl} vectors`.
+*Solution.* We store the sequence of values we obtain in an array called `{jl} vectors`.
 The very last map is the identity function rather than $K.$, so it must be handled separately.

     pre(julia-executable)
       | function forwardprop(NN::NeuralNet,x)